 5. The Natural History Museum

-Entry to the museum is free, but if you want to go into any of the special exhibits you have to pay a small fee.
+One of the best London travel tips, I can give you is that entrance to most museums is FREE!
+But if you want to go into any of the special exhibits you have to pay a small fee.
 I paid 11 quid to go into an exhibition about space and have my mind blown by the utter insignificance of my existence for 30 minutes.

 But my highlight was the dinosaurs.
 I had never seen actual dinosaur bones before or seen an exhibition about them on such a scale.
 It was pure heaven reading all the cool facts, seeing the complete skeletons and just being dumbstruck by the actual size of these beasts.